TJuTZu/raspberry-pi-pircam/README.md

 ### Note!

 Currently this git doesn't contain the description of electronics needed to run 12V IR light.
-Recordings are stored in /var/www on default configuration, change it if web server is not used
+Schematic can be found from my [web page] (http://tjutzu.kapsi.fi/wp/raspberry-pi-pircam-2/) Recordings are stored in /var/www on default configuration, change it if web server is not used

 ### Installation